commercionetwork/chains/commercio-testnet2000/README.md

 # Getting Started

 First off, you’ll need to setup a server!
 This guide is writing over Digital ocean VM provider, but is applicable in any other provider.

+Here's a friendly Digital Ocean $50 credit Coupon link https://m.do.co/c/132ef6958ef7

 We selected this type of server: